 Reduced Spending + Higher Earnings = Wealth

-As you can see, while cutting spending is great (and a requirement) it is not THE way to becoming wealthy.
-I say this because cutting your spending is finite, in other words, you can only cut so much.
-You can cut out the expense of cable and the expense of gas if you can walk or ride a bike everywhere, but you still need to eat.
+As you can see, while cutting spending is great (and a requirement) it is not THE ONLY way to becoming wealthy.
+I say this because cutting your spending is finite.
+In other words, you can only cut so much.
+You can cut out the expense of cable and the expense of gas if you can walk or ride a bike everywhere.
+You can even cut your cell phone bill to under $40 a month.
+But you still need to eat.
 You still need shelter, you still need running water.

 Once you get to this point, you are done cutting your expenses.
 If all of that cutting doesn’t result in a ton of savings, then you are going to have a hard time becoming wealthy.

 In fact, many people won’t even get to this point.
 This is because they will find that their quality of life suffers too much.